Hyperaktiv-ai/hyperaktiv.github.io/pages/SDK.md

 ## Web page to complete the journey

-The response contains the URL you have to open for the end user to complete their journey :
+The response contains the URL you have to open for the lead to complete their journey :

 ```json
 {